CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 #### OPS.1.1.4.A10 Use of special analysis environments (CIA)

-Automated analysis in a specialized test environment (based on sandboxing or separate virtual or physical systems) SHOULD be used as a supplement to evaluate suspicious files.
+Automated analytics in a specialized test environment (based on sandboxing or separate virtual or physical systems) SHOULD be used as a supplement to evaluate suspicious files.

 #### OPS.1.1.4.A11 Using Multiple Scan Engines (CIA)